 Furthermore, in prior years, more samples were collected in-competition than out-of-competition.
-However, the 2020, 2021 and 2022 Reports illustrate a higher number of out-of-competition samples collected.
+However, the 2020 to 2023 Reports illustrate a higher number of out-of-competition samples collected.

 OTHER QUESTIONS

 19. Is the use of ADAMS mandatory to enter Doping Coping Forms (DCFs) and Therapeutic Use Exemptions?